Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Scene/ShowLabelsOnLayer3D/readme.md

 To open a web scene from a portal item:

-1. Create an `ArcGISScene` from a portal, then load.
+1. Create a `Scene` from a URL, then load.
 2. After loading is complete, obtain the gas layer from the scene's operational layers.
 3. From the gas layer, find the main gas sublayer.
 4. Create a `TextSymbol` to use for displaying the label text.